 If you’re unsatisfied with how your work has managed things internally, you can go beyond your employer and lodge a complaint with the Human Rights Commission.
 They can assist with matters relating to discrimination, or racial or sexual harassment.

-In summary, the most important things to do if you are experiencing workplace bullying are to take action as early as possible, keep a record, check your contract and workplace policies for your rights, and contact an employment law expert at any stage.
+It is important if you are experiencing workplace bullying to keep a record of events, check your contract and workplace policies for your rights, take action as early as possible and contact an employment law expert for assistance.

 How can Shine Lawyers help?

 Shine Lawyers have a team of employment law experts who can support you if you have been subjected to workplace bullying, and help you stand up for your legal rights and get the resolution you deserve.